sumo47/React_learning/Readme.md

 * babel convert jsx to React.createElement , babel is javascript trancscompiler , babel comes along with parcel
 * Component composition -  if i had to use component inside component , it's called component composition

-* Reac.Fragment - it is a component we wrap jsx into React.Fragment
+* React.Fragment - it is a component we wrap jsx into React.Fragment
   - jsx expression must have one parent element
   - ex = <React.Fragment>jsx<React.Fragment/> / <>jsx</>
   - we can write React.Fragment as empty tag